WWW2022-2519/Semi-supervised-Anomaly-Detection-with-Contamination-resilience-and-Incremental-Training/README.md

 **(1) Base-rate fallacy**

-The base-rate fallacy [1] is people’s tendency to ignore base rates in favor of, e.g., individuating information (when such is available), rather than integrate the two.

 We first summarize the analyses presented in Axelsson’s TISSEC 2002 paper as follows.
 In this paper, the authors' analyses starts from the Bayes's theorem, i.e.,
 <div align=center>
 <img src="https://github.com/WWW2022-2519/Semi-supervised-Anomaly-Detection-with-Contamination-resilience-and-Incremental-Training/blob/main/image-20211207201049937.png" width=330/>